lumi-ai-factory/data_management/content/0_about_this_course.md

 ## 🌱 Who this course is for (and who it is not)

 This course is designed for **industry professionals working with AI, data, or high-performance computing**, including data engineers, AI/ML practitioners, software and systems engineers, architects, R&D teams, and technical project leads.
-It is especially relevant for organizations using or planning to use **HPC and AI Factory-type environments**, where data quality, structure, and lifecycle management directly affect cost, performance, and reliability.
+It is especially relevant for organizations developing AI solutions in **HPC and AI Factory-type environments**, where data quality, structure, and lifecycle management directly affect cost, performance, and reliability.

 The course assumes basic familiarity with data and AI concepts but does **not** require deep prior knowledge of research data management or formal FAIR theory.
 Its focus is practical and operational: how to manage data so that AI and HPC workflows work effectively in real industrial settings.